Sarah Douglas (actress): Early life and career

 In the 1990s, she returned to science fiction, guest starring in Babylon 5 (in the 1994 episode "Deathwalker"), and in Stargate SG-1 (in the 1998 two-part episode "The Tok'ra").
 She also voiced characters in episodes of several animated TV series, including Iron Man, The Real Adventures of Jonny Quest, Superman: The Animated Series, Heavy Gear: The Animated Series, and Batman Beyond.

 In 2003, Douglas returned to the UK to appear in a nationwide tour of Hamlet playing alongside actress Emily Lloyd.
 The following year, she completed a run in London's West End in the play Roast Beef playing the role of Clytemnestra.
 Also in 2004, Douglas completed an audio commentary for the Special Edition DVD of Conan the Destroyer.

 In 2006, she performed in the audio drama Sapphire and Steel: The Mystery of the Missing Hour alongside David Warner, and she was reunited with many of her Superman co-stars in Los Angeles as a new version of Superman II (known as Superman II: The Richard Donner Cut) was released with previously unseen footage.
 At the same time, a new Superman DVD boxset was released, featuring an interview with Douglas and her original screen test.

 Douglas' later appearances included the television films Gryphon (2007), Witchville (2010) and Strippers vs Werewolves (2012), and she participated in the audio recordings for Stargate Atlantis.
 Additionally, Douglas completed work on a series of radio plays for the BBC and voiced Scar in Green Lantern: The Animated Series.
 After this, she returned to the London stage, appearing in The Hallowe'en Sessions at the Leicester Square Theatre from 29 October to 3 November 2012 to positive reviews.
 She has continued to appear on film, stage, television and radio, in addition to appearing in Supergirl (2018) continued the tradition of re-casting former Superman stars, and cast Douglas as Jindah Kol Rozz in the episode "Fort Rozz"..
 In 2017 Douglas appeared as Mrs. Averill in the Netflix production A Christmas Prince and its two subsequent sequels.

 Personal life

-Douglas married actor Richard LeParmentier in 1981.
-They divorced in 1984; he died in 2013.
+From 1981 to 1984, Douglas was married to fellow actor Richard LeParmentier (d.2013).